Delta-rs Geometry Processing

 from deltalake import write_deltalake

-# Assume df contains 'geometry' as Shapely objects in EPSG:4326
+# Assume df is a GeoDataFrame with 'geometry' as Shapely objects in EPSG:4326

 def compute_spatial_partitions(df: pd.DataFrame) -> pd.DataFrame: